cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 _Assurance category: High and risk category: high_

 When planning what the build worker will be responsible for, consider segregation of duties within the domain of a particular build.
-It is generally better to have specific build workers handle specific parts of a build as opposed to having a single worker handle all steps in a build, e.g. lint, compile, submit for remote scanning, push artefact etc. Splitting the build between workers allows users to attest each step of the build process.
+It is generally better to have specific build workers handle specific parts of a build as opposed to having a single worker handle all steps in a build, e.g. lint, compile, submit for remote scanning, push artifact etc. Splitting the build between workers allows users to attest each step of the build process.

 #### Pass in Build Worker Environment and Commands